Molly Carlson: Early life and education

 Carlson was born in Fort Frances, Ontario and lived there for the first year of her life.
 She grew up in Thunder Bay.
 She has an older sister, Megan.
 Her mother, Kathleen Trivers, had both her children as a teenager.
-Trivers separated from Carlson's father, Jason, when Carlson was still in diapers.
+Trivers separated from Carlson's father, Jason, when Carlson was a toddler.

 Carlson did gymnastics as a small child and began diving in 2008 at age nine.
 She began training with the Thunder Bay Diving Club in 2008.
 During her final year of high school, Carlson moved from Thunder Bay to Toronto to focus on diving and training to make the 2016 Olympic team.
 During this time, Carlson had binge eating disorder and body dysmorphia.

 When she was 17, Carlson moved to Toronto for her senior year of high school.
 She began attending Florida State University in 2016 and graduated in 2020 with a Bachelor of Arts in psychology.
 After graduation, Carlson relocated to Canada.
 She is currently enrolled in a Masters of Arts in counselling psychology at Yorkville University.